 This advisory announces vulnerabilities in the following Jenkins deliverables:

 Code Coverage API Plugin 1.1.4 and earlier does not configure its XML parser to prevent XML external entity (XXE) attacks.
-This allows a user able to control the input files for the "Publish Coverage Report" post-build step to have Jenkins parse a crafted file that uses external entities for extraction of secrets from the Jenkins master or server-side request forgery.
+This allows a user able to control the input files for the "Publish Coverage Report" post-build step to have Jenkins parse a crafted file that uses external entities for extraction of secrets from the Jenkins controller or server-side request forgery.

 Code Coverage API Plugin 1.1.5 disables external entity resolution for its XML parser.

 Gatling Plugin 1.2.7 and earlier serves Gatling reports in a manner that bypasses the